Steve129783/Steve/README.md

 2. check CNN hidden space and VAE latent space

 ### Tasks
-1. Use high defect sensitivity channels to classify the patches.
+1. Use weight difference to regulate the information that the CNN model input to hidden space.

 ### Mistake
 1. In the meeting 3rd Jul, I said my model is 'CVAE', that is wrong.
 That model is a ‘joint VAE–classifier model’.